If you are:

 Here are some numbers you can call.

 The decision to go to ER can be overwhelming and frustrating.
 That is the bad news.
-The good news is that with their help, you will get better.
+The good news is that with their help, you can get better.
 You will gain control through increased understanding, more coping tools, and the knowledge that you are not alone.
 It's not an easy step, but it can be your first step to regaining control of your life.

 Some reasons people have gone to the hospital include: